How to Frame a Watercolor Painting — Archival Framing, Museum Glass & Acid-Free Matting (2026)

 LocationStable humidity, ambient lightBathrooms, kitchens, direct sunlight

-If you have questions about a specific painting you are considering — dimensions, subject, what might suit it framing-wise — get in touch.
-I am happy to suggest what has worked for similar pieces.
+If you have questions about a specific painting — dimensions, subject, what framing might suit it — get in touch.

 About the Artist

 Joy Mukherjee is a self-taught watercolor artist based in Kolkata.
 Work spans Himalayan landscapes, monsoon subjects, Scandinavian harbour scenes, and narrative painting.
 Exhibited at Indian Art Carnival Season 7, Shantiniketan, December 2025.
-All originals ship unframed with a certificate of authenticity.
-Browse available originals or enquire about a commission.
+All originals ship unframed with a Certificate of Authenticity.
+Explore the Nature Watercolor Series, browse landscape paintings, or view everything available for sale.

-Related: Why Original Watercolor Paintings Feel More Alive Than Prints · How to Buy Original Watercolor Paintings Online · What Makes Watercolor Unique
+Related: Why Original Watercolor Paintings Feel More Alive Than Prints · How Long Does a Watercolor Painting Last?
+Archival Quality Explained · How to Buy Original Watercolor Paintings Online · How to Commission a Custom Watercolor Painting

 Frequently Asked Questions